Lorraine Bracco: 2008–present

 Bracco is the owner of Bracco Wines, in association with Straight-Up Brands LLC.
 Her line of wines was featured on the Season 1 finale of Bravo's show Top Chef in 2006.
 She appeared as a guest judge for the show's two-episode finale and as a special judge on Top Chef: All-Stars, in the episode titled "An Offer They Can't Refuse", which featured Italian cuisine.
 Bracco also appeared on a season 6 episode of Throwdown! with Bobby Flay, as a guest judge for the ravioli throwdown.
 From 2010 to 2016, Bracco co-starred on the TNT crime drama Rizzoli & Isles as Angela Rizzoli, mother of Jane Rizzoli, portrayed by Angie Harmon.
 She appeared in all 105 episodes of the series over its seven-season run.
 Beginning in 2016, Bracco had a recurring role as Toni on the Showtime comedy series Dice.
 In 2017–2018, she had a five-episode recurring role as Mayor Margaret Dutton in the CBS police drama series Blue Bloods.

 Also in 2020, Bracco starred in the HGTV documentary television series My Big Italian Adventure.
 Shot in Sambuca di Sicilia, it chronicled her renovation of a 200-year-old house she purchased for €1 at Via Guglielmo Marconi.
 In 2022, Bracco worked in the Robert Zemeckis remake of Pinocchio where she voiced Sofia the Seagull.
 In 2023, Bracco starred in Waheed AlQawasmi's debut film Jacir as Meryl, an opioid addicted next-door neighbor of a Syrian refugee living in poverty in Memphis, Tennessee, delivering an emotionally charged performance that was dubbed "her best performance since Goodfellas."

 Personal life

 Bracco married Frenchman Daniel Guerard in 1979; they divorced in 1982.
 They have one daughter, actress Margaux Guerard.

 Bracco was in a 12-year relationship with actor Harvey Keitel, whom she met while living in Paris.
 They have one daughter, Stella Keitel (born 1985).
 Bracco and Keitel fought a lengthy custody battle over Stella, resulting in Bracco's depression and $2 million in legal fees.

-Bracco's second marriage was to actor Edward James Olmos in 1994; they divorced in 2002.
+The end of Bracco and Keitel's relationship in 1993 was triggered by her affair with actor Edward James Olmos, her co-star in A Talent for the Game.
+Bracco and Olmos were then married in 1994 and divorced in 2002.

 Bracco is a practitioner of Shotokan Karate.
 In 2015, she wrote a self help book, To the Fullest: The Clean Up Your Act Plan to Lose Weight, Rejuvenate, and Be the Best You Can Be.